Cubix Robots for Everyone: Showdown

-Cubix Robots for Everyone: Showdown is a 2002 action-adventure role-playing video game released by Blitz Games.
+Cubix Robots for Everyone: Showdown is a 2003 action-adventure role-playing video game developed by Blitz Games and published by The 3DO Company for the GameCube and PlayStation 2.
 The game is based on the Cubix: Robots for Everyone television series.
-It is developed by Blitz Games, produced by 4Kids Entertainment, Daewon Media, and Cinepix and published by The 3DO Company.
+A version of the game for the Xbox was also announced, but was never released.

-Summary
+Gameplay

+In Cubix: Robots for Everyone, step into the chaos of Bubble Town, where robots have gone rogue.
+As part of the Cubix gang, the mission is to track down these malfunctioning machines and restore order.
 Players control Connor or Abby to collect 25 Cubix robots from the television series to use in turn-based combat.
+Each victory allows players to collect the defeated robot and add it to their roster for future fights.
 The game consists of Story, Battle, Challenges, Tournament, and Mini-Game modes.
+Cubix himself can transform into various vehicles.
+The game is rounded out with both single-player and multiplayer options.

 Development

-The game's console versions were originally intended to be released in September 2002, but were delayed to June 2, 2003.
+The game was originally intended to be released in September 2002, but was delayed to June 2, 2003, shortly after 3DO went defunct.

 Reception

 Cubix Robots for Everyone: Showdown received mixed reviews from critics.
-It holds a 57.33% rating on GameRankings based on 3 reviews GMR rated the game a 5 of 10 saying Most of the game plays out like "Pokémon" with bad wiring.
+It holds a 57.33% rating on GameRankings based on 3 reviews GMR gave the game a lukewarm review, comparing it unfavorably to "Pokemon with bad wiring".